 - Don’t ship items unless you are absolutely certain of the buyer’s identity.

 - Don’t accept payment in the form of cashier’s checks or money orders.

 - Don’t provide any personal information such as your address or bank account details.

 - Avoid transactions with buyers located in another country.

 Sell on Facebook to power charge your ROI

 If you’re using Facebook to reach audiences but not sell to them, you’re missing out on a ton of potential sales.
-With more users reporting their willingness to buy on social media, creators and business owners that leverage Facebook’s sales tools now will be in prime position to scale down the road.
+With a little know how, creators and business owners that leverage Facebook’s sales tools now will be in prime position to scale down the road.

 Facebook has the most massive user base of any social network.
 With its growing suite of commerce tools, finding and selling to your target audience has massive ROI potential—no matter what industry you’re in.

 Start selling your products on Facebook and Instagram